siberianfox/g2wiki/g2core-REST-Swagger.md

 ---

-# Example Swagger.
+# Example Swagger
 Plug this into the [Swagger Editor](http://editor.swagger.io/) to see it in interactive form.

 ```yaml
 #